4 Apps to Help You Choose Chords in Your Songs

 You pick the key and quickly begin auditioning chords and adding the ones you like the sound of.
 It will also give you the option of using existing and classic progressions that can get you started if you need the extra support.

-The premium version even allows you to export the MIDI, which you can import into another iOS app or send to yourself for use in a DAW.
+The premium version even allows you to export the MIDI, which you can use as a backing track to record your song vocals or send it to yourself for use in a DAW.
 You can also send yourself the text version of the chords via SMS or email.
 Chord Suggester is a super slick and easy to use piece of technology that would be a great companion in any writing session, especially in tandem with Spire Studio.
 If you’re writing on an acoustic instrument and you’re using Spire, you can use the app to help build progressions before you record them via the hardware.

 It’s a flexible tool that will can give you the momentum you need when starting out but can also play a more supportive role of suggesting a plethora of chords during the writing process.
 It’s a free app with great ratings that's full functionality is unlocked with a $7.99 purchase.

-Who it’s for: Chord Suggester is a great app for all writers, whether your a newb or someone who’s written loads of progressions already.
+Who it’s for: Chord Suggester is a great app for all writers, whether you're a newbie or someone who’s written loads of progressions already.
 It’s especially useful for those who want to incorporate chords that have more interest and colors than a typical diatonic approach.

 Cthulhu, named after a fictional underwater “cosmic entity,” is an app that producers who need help with harmony will love.
 Developed by the same brand as Serum, It’s a VST or AU plugin you run in your DAW with some very cool functionality.
 You can select a chord type which will be keytracked to your MIDI controller, allowing you to trigger chords by playing a single note.
 It also has a sort of slice function where it takes classical progressions and assigns each chord to a different key on your controller, allowing you to play them back in another order and piece together your own progression.